 Another area of particular in interest involves how to manage IBS (irritable bowel syndrome) and Tinutus through the practice of Zhuan Zhuang and self-massage.

 I am also interested in the notion of Mindfulness and in particular Zhuan Zhuang.
-The practice of Zhuan Zhuang involves meditation plus exercise which I have found very useful for: aiding digestion; developing self-awareness, relaxation, and for managing stress.
+The practice of Zhuan Zhuang involves meditation plus exercise which I have found very useful for: aiding digestion; developing self-awareness, relaxation, managing stress; and helping clients with PTSD.

 Photos & videos

 I am concerned that people may feel reluctant to enter into private therapy due to the financial cost.
 Taking this into consideration I have tried to structure my fees so that they are a) affordable and b) fair: by taking into consideration differences between individual client's financial circumstances.
 I have structured my fees in this way because I feel it is difficult for me to justify charging the same fee to every client regardless of what their annual income is.
 And I hope that by structuring my fees in this way it provides an opportunity for people who have a low annual income to meet a counselling psychologist for therapy.
 And because I want to offer low cost therapy and counselling to people who are on low income I have two fee structures.
 My standard rate fees are used to subsidise the low fees that I offer to clients who are on low income, unwaged, on benefits, students or in special circumstances.

 If you are a student in training to qualify as a therapist and/or counsellor please contact me for fee details.